 Your big toe is swollen

 You don’t remember stubbing it—and it’s not like you’d forget.
 You could be looking at an early symptom of gout, which is not only painful but can signal risk for chronic diseases like high blood pressure and kidney disease, according to the Arthritis Foundation.
 A medical history plus examination at the MD office can diagnose it.
-Here are 8 silent signs of gout.
+(Here’s why stubbing your toe hurts so much.)

 You have a major hankering for ice